How To Calculate Real Estate Commission In 4 Easy Steps

 Your agents must receive the correct commission fee from your brokerage, especially since research indicates that 44% of employees would consider leaving a company due to incorrect payment.

-Understanding how to accurately calculate real estate commissions is crucial for keeping your agents happy and motivated.
+Understanding how to calculate real estate commissions accurately is crucial for keeping your agents happy and motivated.

+Whether you have just started your brokerage or want to improve how your office generates and manages real estate commissions, this article is for you.
 We’ll cover some best practices for calculating broker and real estate agent commissions that will help keep the business growing and your agents happy.

 What Is a Real Estate Agent Commission Model?